RabeCorvo/Basic-C-Sharp-Projects/README.md

 C# Projects

-These are some small projcts I made using C# and .Net Framework
+These are some small projects I made using C# and .Net Framework

 Projects: